Art about geographic abstraction (psychogeography mapping)

 Exploring forms and lines in my compositions, I imagine disaggregated cartographies that reveal our social tensions and the invisible connections with the nonhuman world instead of addresses and landmarks.

-I am seeking to constantly perfect this technique and renew my process.
+I am seeking to constantly perfect this technique and renew my process about the psychogeography mapping.
 Artworks address broader mental architecture within me, in an attempt to examine contradiction and harmony inside these new interconnections.
 The titles are the final result of this tracking by creating a new language, a universal language with objects, animals, or elements around us.

 Abstract keeps me focused on a quest for unlimited and unknown psychological territories as a springboard for the imagination.